 During school sails on the PISCATAQUA, students are engaged at customized learning stations related to exploration of the waterways and the operation of the gundalow, and work with the crew to set the sail, steer, and navigate.
 Activities are hands-on and place-based, combining concepts from social studies, science, math, art, and language arts.
 Critical thinking skills, decision making, and working as a team are all incorporated into the experience.

 The cultural and natural history of the area will come alive as your students join the gundalow crew – – setting the sail, steering the boat, and engaging in active learning and teamwork throughout the trip.
 Students will board as a group and then rotate through an established program as the PISCATAQUA leaves the dock and travels down river.
+Our Celebrating Our Rivers Program includes the 3 stations listed below:

 While the trip will be customized for your class, a sample agenda follows.
 Please note that the times are approximate and are based on your arrival.